GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

 3. Even more alarming is the positional soteriology, such as that of Singapore megachurch pastor Joseph who teaches that since all our sins—past, present and future—are already forgiven in the finished work of Christ, we no longer need to confess our daily sins to be forgiven.

-   - a.
-He says, "His forgiveness should have no more consciousness of sin.
+   - He says, "His forgiveness should have no more consciousness of sin.
 Stop examining yourself and searching your heart for sin" (2007:187).

-   - b.
-But, what about 1 Jn.
+   - But, what about 1 Jn.
 1:9: “If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”

       1. Prince’s response: “It was written to unbelieving Gnostics who needed to confess their sins to be saved.”